 It is best to backwash your pool once a week to keep the filter clean.
 Most people do this right after they have vacuumed their pool.
 This helps to keep down debris that might clog the filter.

-Pools should also be backwashed after heavy rainstorms.
+A swimming pool with a sand filter should also be backwashed after heavy rainstorms.
 The storms are likely to fill the pool with twigs and leaves, especially if there are trees near your pool.
 These will clog your filter and cause myriad problems.
 Backwashing will help to rid the pool and the filter of debris thrown in by the storm.

 It is also a good idea to backwash your pool after an algae outbreak.
 While the backwash cannot eradicate the algae itself, it will help to remove any remaining traces in the filter once the algae outbreak has been treated by the proper methods.